Travel to the Maldives

 For more adventurous souls there are nearly a hundred vessels of varying degrees of comfort and luxury.
 Be it for surfing, diving or simply relaxing, safaris offer a totally different holiday experience which many enjoy tremendously and come back repeatedly for more.

-Most tourists come to the Maldives on charter flights from Europe operated from all the major cities in the continent; London, Manchester, Milan, Rome, Frankfurt, Düsseldorf, Vienna, Paris and Moscow to name a few.
+Most tourists come to the Maldives on scheduled flights from Europe operated from all the major cities in the continent; London, Manchester, Milan, Rome, Frankfurt, Düsseldorf, Vienna, Paris and Moscow to name a few.
 Check with your travel agent and you are bound to find a flight from a city near you.
 Emirates, Qatar Airways and Sri Lankan also offer convenient connections from Europe to Maldives.

-Ibrahim Nasir (Male') International Airport has been a fully fledged international airport for nearly a quarter of a century.
-The airport is on the island of Hulhule, a couple of kilometers from the capital Male’.
+Velana (Male') International Airport has been fully fledged international airport for more than 35 years.
+The airport is on the island of Hulhule, a couple of kilometres from the capital Male’.
 The seaplane terminals are also on the east of the island.
 Ferries boats operate at 10 minute intervals between Male’ and the airport, and taxis and private hires operate 24 hours between Male' and Hulhumale from the Airport.
 Gan, Hanimaadhoo and Maafaru Airports are other International Airports operated in the Maldives.

 Immigration and Customs

 Immigration procedures at the airport are quite simple.
 Tourists are given a 30-day visa on arrival.
 For extensions you will be required to apply to the Department of Immigration and Emigration in Male’.

 Regulations prohibit the import of pornographic materials, narcotic drugs and firearms.
 Please note that passengers are not allowed to import alcoholic beverages into the country.